Children Swimming Safety Tips in Singapore

 Ask:

-“Will my child stay calm, think clearly, and get to safety?”
+"Will my child stay calm, think clearly, and get to safety when something unexpected happens?"

 That's the standard that actually matters.